-A former Beaufort County School District superintendent who resigned in 2018 after a slew of controversies during his tenure has been publicly reprimanded by South Carolina Department Education (SCDE) State Board of Education.
+A former Beaufort County School District superintendent who resigned in 2018 after a slew of controversies during his tenure has been publicly reprimanded by South Carolina Department of Education (SCDE) State Board.

 On Tuesday, the State Board ruled that Dr. Jeffrey Moss engaged in unprofessional conduct and violated the South Carolina Ethics Act during his tenure at the Beaufort County School District from July 2013 through July 2018.
 However, the board said that the evidence presented by the district did not support enough cause to suspend or revoke Moss’ education certificate in South Carolina.

 According to the SCDE report (posted at the bottom of this article), Moss “entered into a consent order with the South Carolina State Ethics Commission” on Nov.
 21, 2019.

 “The Ethics complaint involved Dr. Moss’s employment as a Consulting Faculty Member (CFM) for the Education Research and Development Institute (ERDI) while still employed as the Superintendent of the Beaufort

 County School District,” the report said.

 According to the SCDE board, Moss “admitted to violating the South Carolina Ethics, Government Accountability, and Campaign Finance Act (Ethics Act) by using his public employment to obtain an economic interest.”